 Michelle is an Educational and Therapeutic Consultant with RNG International Educational Consultants LLC™.
 With a background as a school psychologist, she understands the intersection of academic and social-emotional life for students.
-She consults on traditional boarding school and therapeutic program placements for a wide range of student profiles.
+She consults on a range of placements, including traditional boarding schools, therapeutic programs, and young adult transition options.

 Michelle served as a school psychologist in public and charter schools in New York City and Denver, Colorado.
 She is a member of the National Association of School Psychologists (NASP) and maintains her NCSP (Nationally Certified School Psychologist) credential.
 She is a professional member of IECA and an individual member of NATSAP.
 She earned her Masters of Education in School Psychology at Teachers College Columbia University and a Bachelor’s in History from the College of William and Mary.
-She is a graduate of The Madeira School, an all-girls boarding school.
+She is a graduate of The Madeira School, a boarding school outside Washington, DC.

-Michelle is currently serving as the national therapeutic chair for IECA, periodically writes for IECA’s newsletter “Insights,” and presents regularly at professional conferences.
+Michelle served as the national therapeutic chair for IECA, periodically writes for IECA’s newsletter “Insights,” and presents regularly at professional conferences.

-Michelle calls Colorado home and enjoys working with local and US-based students, as well as young global nomads like herself.
+Michelle recently made the move from Denver to Los Angeles.
+She enjoys working with local and US-based students, as well as young global nomads like herself.
 Having grown up for many years overseas, she experienced firsthand the challenges and rewards of being a Third Culture Kid.
-She now offers a professional lens through which to understand the impact of global mobility on children and youth.
+She offers a professional lens through which to understand the impact of global mobility on children and youth.

 I believe every child can learn and can thrive.
 I am passionate about education, mental health, and the role of educational consultants.